Fouad-berry/Qwerty-Ui-keyboard/Readme.md

 Another features are coming!
 Keep close on us

 ## Information for the developer
-Thanks you for the support you givr to us
+Thanks you for the support you give to us